ctsin/awesome/README.md

 - [Lottie by AirBnB](https://airbnb.design/lottie/) - Lottie is an iOS, Android, and React Native library that renders After Effects animations in real time.
 - [Vanta.js](https://www.vantajs.com/) - Animated website backgrounds in a few lines of code.
 - https://github.com/morellodev/react-awesome-reveal React components to add reveal animations using the Intersection Observer API and CSS Animations.
+- https://motioncanvas.io/ A TypeScript library for creating animated videos using the Canvas API.

 React Native